DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Human city Ruin S Quin.

 It was located 30 meters under the stronghold Rin S Fulham...
-The largest known underground city of Yurun, which could be reached by taking a elevator inside a solid bedrock.
+The largest known underground city of Yurun, which could be reached by taking an elevator inside a solid bedrock.

-Similarly to Urza's Neo Vishal it utilized underground railway system, but there was one main difference and that was a scale.
+Similar to Urza's Neo Vishal it utilized the underground railway system, but there was one main difference and that was the scale.

-Neo Vishal was at most of the size as single shopping district.
+Neo Vishal was at most the size of a single shopping district.

 While Ruin S Quin was said to almost completely replicate the townscape of Yurun's capital.

-Thanks to vast plains they benefited from wind and solar energies.
+Thanks to the vast plains they benefited from wind and solar energies.
-Due to that they were able to maintain all production factories.
+Due to that they were able to maintain all their production factories.

 The cornerstone of it all was...
-Throughout defense of Ruin S Fulham stronghold.
+Thorough defense of the Ruin S Fulham stronghold.

 "You're not Balmnung-dono's people, aren't you?"

 Human city, Ruin S Quin, northern district...

-Inside the hospital, which also filled with piles of books and served as library, old head doctor was skillfully undoing Kai's bandages.
+Inside the hospital, which was also filled with piles of books and served as a library, the old head doctor was skillfully undoing Kai's bandages.

 _TL Note:_ It doesn't said _inside_ in original text, but it sounds better this way

-"I'm not versed in nature of spirits.
+"I'm not versed in the nature of spirits.
-They look for humans' ruins and make their nest out of it.
+They look for humans' ruins and make their nests out of them.
-You'd think they'll make it their base, but a few years later they abandon the nest and start the migration."
+You'd think they'll make it their base, but a few years later they abandon the nest and start migrating."

 "...They abandon their own territory?"

-"There are cases when destination of the said migration is humans' shelters too.
+"There are cases when the destination of the said migration is humans' shelters too.
-As they abandon old territory they start searching for the new one.
+As they abandon old territory they start searching for new ones.
-Almost as if they are locust swarm."
+Almost like locust swarms."

-He finished undoing bandages covered in blood and dust.
+He finished undoing the bandages covered in blood and dust.

 "...Oh?"

-The old doctor opened his eyes wide beyond lens of his glasses.
+The old doctor opened his eyes wide behind the lens of his glasses.
-He fixated his gaze unto wound left by Behemoth's fang gouging Kai's left shoulder.
+He fixated his gaze onto the wound left by Behemoth's fang gouging Kai's left shoulder.

 "It even took some meat from your shoulder.
 You're young, but did well to endure it.